10 Distinct German Traditions and Culture for Visitors to Germany

 If having a pickle from a jar just doesn’t cut it, head over to the Gurkenmuseum (Pickle Museum) where you’ll learn all about the process of making and preserving pickles.
 Aside from that you’ll find lots of new innovative recipes.

 Every year there are pickle competitions where participants compete to be crowned the Queen of Pickle production for that given year.
+This unique museum delves deep into the techniques, history, and cultural significance of pickling in the region.

 Where you can visit it: Spreewald